andrea-dintino/Zenroom/docs/pages/zencode-scenarios-ecdh.md

 [](../_media/examples/zencode_cookbook/scenarioECDHPart6.json ':include :type=code json')

-## Encrypting a JSON with a public key
+## Encrypt a JSON with a public key

 What if you want to encrypt a more complex data structure?
 Zenroom can handle that too, provided that you feed the data in a way it can process it, for example in ***base64***.